AB2212/Udacity-Deep-Reinforcement-Learning-Project2/Report.md

 ### Results

-The environment got solved in 141 episodes by having average reward (32.16) in more than 30 over 100 consecutive episodes.
+The environment got solved in 141 episodes by having average reward (32.16) more than 30 over 100 consecutive episodes.
 The below plot shows the reward received after each episode

 ![reward_plot.png](reward_plot.png)